AN3223/dotfiles/.config/mpv/shaders/README.md

 ## hdeband

 This is a debanding algorithm that blurs homogeneous regions together.
-It should be higher quality than mpv's built-in debanding, but slower.

 It should be ran prior to any other shaders and mpv's built-in debanding should be disabled by setting `deband=no` in `mpv.conf`.